 All new FY1s across the UK should receive at least four days of paid shadowing at the basic F1 annual salary rate.

-However, many employers across England believe that this payment should be calculated by taking the monthly FY1 basic salary and dividing this by the total number of days in the month, including non-working days.
-The BMA disagrees with this calculation method.
+We recognise that many employers across England believe that this payment should be calculated by taking the monthly FY1 basic salary and dividing this by the total number of days in the month, including non-working days.
+This was in line with NHSE guidance previously.

 If you believe your employer is not paying you according to the calculation method we recommend, please call the BMA on 0300 123 1233 or email us.